-You Don't Have to Make These Decisions Alone
+With an Estate Planning Attorney, You Don't Have to Make These Decisions Alone

 There are lots of decisions to make as part of the planning process, but you're not alone.
 At San Diego Legacy Law, we're committed to providing our clients with the information they need to take control of their futures.
 Our founder, attorney Nicole D'Ambrogi, holds an LLM in International Taxation with concentrations in Financial Services and Wealth Management—a background that provides her with the ability to offer the "big picture" advice you won't find at the typical document-focused estate planning firm.